ilaner/Migration_To_Panopto/README.md

  It was neccessery in order to upload both cam and screen recordings into one session.

- The metadata collected was used to upload the lectures into the correct path, with the correct name and date.
+ The metadata collected was used to upload the lectures into the correct Moodle path, with the correct name and date.

  A lot of effort was made for this project, and I hope the outcome is good enough.